h4pp7/AdventOfCode2020.jl/README.md

 non-terminating games.
 I tried pretty long to do it with a recursive call at the end of the function instead of a while loop.
 But never could get the right solution and had some weird interactions between the decks and their copies.

+## Day 23
+Naively implemented part 1.
+Instead of wrapping around I used `circularshift` to rotate the contents of the vector, so that the current cup was always the first element.

+For part 2 used a vector like a linked list, where the indices represent the cups and the value at a given index gives the index of the next cup.
+Tried to find out for quite some time why it still ran for a minute without terminating (before I stopped it).
+For some reason I put 1_000_000_000 as the size of the vector and 10_000_000_000 as the number of steps.
+So 10^9 and 10^10 instead of 10^6 and 10^7 🤦